xbony2/atom-orc/README.md

 # Atom Orc
 Atom package for Orc Syntax highlighting.
+Based off of SatanicSanta's package for MineTweaker.